leighmcculloch/gaplaylength.js/readme.md

 # jquery-ga-playlength
-PlayLength is a Google Analytics plugin that tracks how much of a HTML5 audio/video player a visitor plays.
+A Google Analytics plugin that measures engagement in audio/video content by tracking how much of a HTML5 audio/video player a visitor plays.
 The plugin supports Universal Analytics, Classic Google Analytics, and Google Tag Manager.

 The following time portions are reported:
 * Baseline — triggered when playing